Tamas Haydu - Chief Executive

 When not working she enjoys climbing, baking and walking the Cornish coast path.

-Tamara joined the Foundation as maternity cover for the Philanthropy Director position since she has thankfully decided to stay with the Foundation as Philanthropy Advisor.
+Tamara joined the Foundation as maternity cover for the Philanthropy Director position since she has thankfully decided to stay with the Foundation as Development Director.
 Although new to the charity sector Tamara brings over 15 years of experience in events, marketing and client management, most recently heading up sponsorship, events and corporate social responsibility for Royal Bank of Canda Wealth Management.

 After growing up on the south coast and spending many years visiting Cornwall, Tamara and her family made the move to the county permanently in summer 2019 and now live in Newquay.
 When not working Tamara likes to explore the beaches and countryside of Cornwall with her two young boys.